 The nineteenth century English case of Granger v.
-Hill was the first instance in which relief was granted for an abuse of process.
+Hill23 was the first instance in which relief was granted for an abuse of process.
 In Granger the plaintiff borrowed money from the defendant, giving him a mortgage on plaintiff's vessel as security.
 The plaintiff retained the registration of the vessel in his own name.
 Defendant attempted to collect the debt ten months before maturity.
 When the plaintiff was unable to pay, the defendant caused him to be arrested and jailed.
 As a condition for his release from prison, the plaintiff was forced to give up the registration of the vessel.

-In holding for the plaintiff and establishing abuse of process as a separate tort, the court said :
+In holding for the plaintiff and establishing abuse of process as a separate tort, the court said:

 This case is altogether distinct from cases of malicious prosecution or arrest in which it is always necessary to allege and prove the former proceeding is at an end.
 It is an action for abusing the process of law, by employing it to extort property to which the defendants had no right.
-That is of itself a sufficient cause of action without alleging that there was no reasonable or probable cause for the suit itself.

-Since Granger, abuse of process has been variously defined.25 However, certain generalizations may be made for the purposes of analysis.
-In order to recover for abuse of process, a plaintiff must establish: (1) defendant's misuse of a valid process, properly issued by the court in process" which might suggest that the former could not apply to facts giving rise to a cause of action for malicious prosecution while the latter could.
+That is of itself a sufficient cause of action without alleging that there was no reasonable or probable cause for the suit itself.24 process" which might suggest that the former could not apply to facts giving rise to a cause of action for malicious prosecution while the latter could.
 See Lobel v.
 Trade Bank, 132 Misc.
 643, 229 N.Y.S.
 778 (New York City Ct.
 1921).
-However, the Dank, 132 1915C.
-043, 229 N.1.5.
-778 (New York City Ct.
-1921).
-However, the two terms have been used interchangeably without any attempt to make a distinction.
-See Morpy v.
+However, the Morpy v.
 Shiply, 351 Pa.
 425, 41 A.2d 671 (1945).

+Since Granger, abuse of process has been variously defined.
+However, certain generalizations may be made for the purposes of analysis.
+In order to recover for abuse of process, a plaintiff must establish: (1) defendant's misuse of a valid process, properly issued by the court in

 21. Cf. Carbaugh v.
 Peat, 40 III.
 App.
 2d 37, 189 N.E.2d 14 (1963).

 22. Cf. Hoppe v.
 Klapperich, 224 Minn.
 224, 28 N.W.2d 780 (1947).

 23. 4 Bing.
 (N.C.)
 212, 132 Eng.
 Rep. 769 (1838).

-- 24. Id. at 774.
+24. Id. at 774.